Smooth solutions to the chord log-Minkowski problem: Introduction

 We now come to a new branch in geometry from the viewpoint of probability, known as integral geometry (geometric probability).
-It was established by Blaschke around the mid-1930s, see Ren \cite{R94} and Santal\'{o} \cite{S04} .
-Analogous to convex geometry, geometric invariants and geometric measures capture the heart of integral geometry.
-Chord integral is viewed as an important quantity, which arises in integral geometry.
-It comes into being another main family of geometric invariants of convex body that fights side by side the quermassintegrals and the dual quermassintegrals.
-The chord integral $I_{q}(\Omega)$ of the convex body $\Omega\subset \rnnn$ is defined by
+It was established by Blaschke around the mid-1930s, see Ren \cite{R94} and Santal\'{o} \cite{S04}.
+Analogous to convex geometry, geometric invariants and geometric measures lie at the core of integral geometry.
+The chord integral, a significant quantity stemming from integral geometry, forms another major family of geometric invariants for convex bodies.
+It constitutes, alongside the quermassintegrals and dual quermassintegrals, one of the fundamental concepts in geometry.
+The chord integral $I_{q}(\Omega)$ of a convex body $\Omega\subset \rnnn$ is defined by

 where $|\Omega \cap \ell|$ denotes the length of the chord $\Omega \cap \ell$, and the integration is with respect to Haar measure on $\pounds^{n}$.